zevenet/kube-nftlb/README.md

 ### Environment

-- **Host**: Bare metal, not virtualized
+- **Host**: Bare metal, not virtualized (single node)
-- **CPU**: Intel i5 7500 (4)
+- **CPU**: Intel i5 660 (4)
-- **OS**: Debian GNU/Linux 10.5 (buster) x86_64 (netinst, no DE)
+- **OS**: Debian GNU/Linux 10.6 (buster) x86_64 (netinst, no DE)
-- **Kernel**: Linux debian 5.7.0-0.bpo.2-amd64 #1 SMP Debian 5.7.10-1~bpo10+1 (2020-07-30) x86_64 GNU/Linux
+- **Kernel**: Linux debian 5.8.0-0.bpo.2-amd64 #1 SMP Debian 5.8.10-1~bpo10+1 (2020-09-26) x86_64 GNU/Linux
-- **Memory**: 3740MiB
+- **Memory**: 3738MiB
-- **How many times was the test repeated**: 30
+- **How many times was the test repeated**: 50
 - **Software**:
-  - Minikube v1.12.3 (flags: `--vm-driver=none --extra-config=kubeadm.skip-phases=addon/kube-proxy`)
+  - Minikube v1.15.0 (flags: `--vm-driver=none --extra-config=kubeadm.skip-phases=addon/kube-proxy`)
-  - Docker v19.03.12
+  - Docker v19.03.13
   - iptables v1.8.3
   - nftables v0.9.4
-  - kubectl client v1.19.0, server v1.18.3
+  - kubectl client v1.19.4, server v1.19.4
-  - kube-proxy v1.18.3 (iptables mode)
+  - kube-proxy v1.19.4 (iptables mode)
-  - kube-nftlb commit 4f89518e28efae24b88b5b42e8a0a4698bb17fa6
+  - kube-nftlb commit 72549dff4c892fcc061033fa508ce0d45a5aa7a9

 _If we're missing something, open an issue and let us know._

 ### Summary

 Tests are based on the number of rules iptables/nftables set after a series of steps.
-There are scripts that do the heavy lifting for you in `performance-tests/` (make sure to understand the `README`).
+There are scripts that do the heavy lifting for you in `tests/performance` (make sure to understand the `README`).

 Rule count must be known beforehand.
 We can measure the time between steps if we know how many rules are set in those steps (example: measure how much time (in ms) does it take to change from X rules to Y rules).
 This counting could vary between systems, although it's a possibility that we don't expect to happen frequently, it could happen for some reason.
-It's the reason why `performance-tests/expected-rule-count.sh.example` exists and why the counting must be tailored to your individual system.
+It's the reason why `tests/performance/expected-rule-count.sh.example` exists and why the counting must be tailored to your individual system.
 This means that you shouldn't expect the **exact** (read carefully) same results from your testing, as we can't be 100% sure this value doesn't change.

 Rules are counted with a single shell command.
-To find out more about this, see `performance-tests/test.sh`.
+To find out more about this, see `tests/performance/test.sh`.

 We can't do statistics based a single test, because an unique result isn't meaningful on its own and doesn't account for variation.
 After repeating the test over and over and storing every result individually, we can calculate statistics from those results (`ministat`) and draw [bar charts](https://en.wikipedia.org/wiki/Bar_chart) and [boxplots](https://en.wikipedia.org/wiki/Box_plot) (`gnuplot`).